Thalaimagan: Release and reception

-The film was released on 21 October 2006, during Diwali, and opened alongside Varalaru, Vattaram, Vallavan and Dharmapuri.
+Thalaimagan was released on 21 October 2006, during Diwali.
 Venkatachari Jagannathan of Rediff.com rated the film two stars out of five, saying, "On the whole, Thalaimagan is like reading a morning paper in the evening".
 Sify wrote, "Thalaimagan is an utterly hackneyed archaic formula film.
 It is one man taking on a corrupt system controlled by a powerful politician and his associate, a she-devil of a cop!".
 Lajjavathi of Kalki wrote director Sarathkumar cannot do enough to satisfy actor Sarathkumar fans and concluded wishing him better luck next time.
 Cinesouth wrote, "The basic story line is strong but the plan of the screenplay is haphazard.
 The pervading boredom of many scenes makes one wonder if Cheran is indeed the writer of this screenplay".